-Although very few people actually take any steps toward causing their own deaths, many dying people at least consider suicide—even more so as the public debate about assisted suicide grows.
+Although very few people actually take any steps toward causing their own death, many dying people at least consider suicide—even more so as the public debate about doctor-assisted suicide grows.
 Discussing suicide with a doctor may help sort out the issues and often correct certain problems that prompted consideration of suicide.
 The doctor can increase efforts to control pain, depression, and other troubling symptoms.
 Other members of the care team, such as clergy members, can assure the person and family that they are cherished and help them find meaning.
 Nevertheless, some people opt for suicide to relieve an intolerable situation or to retain control of when and how they wish to die.
 Most people find that they have enough control by refusing treatments that might prolong life, including feeding tubes and ventilators.
-Making decisions to forgo life-sustaining treatment is not considered suicide.
+Making decisions to forgo life-sustaining treatment, forgo food and fluids when near death, or take many drugs or large doses of drugs to relieve symptoms is not considered suicide.